Helping Businesses With Maritime Regulatory Compliance

-At John Hughes Cooper, P.C., our lawyers have almost forty years of experience in admiralty and maritime law and civil litigation.
+At Cooper and Bilbrey, P.C., our lawyers have almost forty years of experience in admiralty and maritime law and civil litigation.
 We have the knowledge and experience to assist business owners in minimizing risk on the water in a variety of ways.
 A comprehensive approach to risk management can differ from one business type to the next depending on the number of employees, the nature of the business, and many other factors, however, any strategy should include the following:

 - Understanding which regulatory agencies promulgate and oversee safety regulations which your business is or will be subject to;

 - Identifying which laws regulations apply to your business;

 - Assessing compliance;

 - Identifying potential sources of accident and injury;

 - Developing strategies to reduce accidents and injuries;